 Ex officio members of the Committee hold office while they occupy their position in the University.
-Other members hold office for the term specified at the time they were elected.
+Other members hold office for the term specified at the time they were elected, co-opted or appointed.

 The Committee will meet as required, at least five (5) times per year.
-The quorum for a meeting is fifty per cent (50%) of the membership.
+The quorum for a meeting is five (5) members.